All the best Amazon Boxing Day deals for a post-Christmas bargain

 When do Boxing Day sales start in 2022?

 The Boxing Day sales are now in full force.
-Unlike Black Friday or other seasonal sales, the majority of retailers do tend to stick to the festive date when discounting products, so you can expect big deals to drop today (26 December).
+Unlike Black Friday or other seasonal sales, the majority of retailers do tend to stick to the festive date when discounting products, with most dropping deals on Boxing Day (26 December).

 Historically, the sale event took place in-store, with keen shoppers forming orderly queues early in the morning to get the best discounts possible.
 But, thankfully, owing to the online-shopping boom, you can now bag a bargain from the comfort of your home, with the likes of Amazon, Currys and Argos all taking part.